loicrouillermonay/BSA2021_Google/README.md

 Logistic Regression             0.3667     0.7470   0.3760    0.3613    2.044
 ```

-The use of the Bag-Of-Words technique was tried for a week but proved impractical due to the explosion of the observation space and the difficulty of training a model, even using PCA.
+The use of the Bag-Of-Words technique was tried for a week but proved impractical due to the explosion of the features space and the difficulty of training a model, even using PCA.
 We decided to use only the features extracted from the text.

 #### C. CamemBERT For Sequence Classification